mdy405/PHP-FUT20-API/README.md

 # PHP-FUT20-API
-This is a free PHP FUT20 API
+This is a free FUT20 API for PHP